devmachine1/cdevkit/README.md

 * [Neovim (Editor)](http://neovim.io/)

 I strongly recommend to checkout these softwares and what they do.
 If you are totally unaware of cmder and/or neovim, read the documentation in their specific websites.
 I recommend [SpaceVim](https://spacevim.org/) as the neovim config as it is easy to install and easy to use.

+You can download it in the releases tab.